tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

     ii.
 Corrected spelling of the `getConversionList` API in `TIMManagerExt` to `getConversationList`.

 ## IM SDKV3 3.0.1 2017-5-15
-Fixed the issue where some so libraries were incompatible with devices running systems earlier than Android 5.0.
+Fixed the issue where some .so libraries were incompatible with devices running systems earlier than Android 5.0.

 ## IM SDKV3 3.0 2017-5-8
 - Regrouped IM SDK and IMCore into IM SDK, IMMessageExt, IMGroupExt, and IMFriendExt.